MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_Requires.md

 ## Long description

-The `#Requires` statement prevents a script from running unless the Windows PowerShell version, modules, snap-ins, and module and snap-in version prerequisites are met.
-If the prerequisites are not met, Windows PowerShell does not run the script.
+The `#Requires` statement prevents a script from running unless the PowerShell version, modules, snap-ins, module and snap-in version, and edition prerequisites are met.
+If the prerequisites are not met, PowerShell does not run the script.

 ### Syntax